|The most famous and well known view of Kilchurn Castle, across Loch Awe.|

 The mountains surrounding the castle are gorgeous and green.

 During the 1715 and 1745 Jacobite Rebellions the castle was a government garrison.
-The Campbell family left the castle in 1740 and moved to their estate in Perthshire.
+The Campbell family left the castle many years earlier and moved to their estate in Perthshire.
 In 1760 lightning damaged the castle and it was abandoned.
 Above you can see the top of the tower where it fell off (or was knocked off by lightning) and landed upside down in the courtyard.

 View from the top of the castle tower out over Loch Awe.